satzbeleg/evidence-app/README.md

 VUE_APP_GOOGLE_CLIENT_ID=verylongsometing.apps.googleusercontent.com
 ```

-Notes: Local variables specified in `.env` are not added to code (see [here](https://cli.vuejs.org/guide/mode-and-env.html#local-only-variables)).
+Please look [here](https://cli.vuejs.org/guide/mode-and-env.html) for help about `.env`.
 All variables needs to prefixed `VUE_APP_` to be available as `process.env.VUE_APP_...` JS variable in Vue.
-Never expose secret keys or passwords as Vue environment variable.
+Never expose secret keys or passwords as Vue environment variable because they are exposed on client-side.

 3) Start web server